a-ast/itinerary/akeneo/how-to-add-a-new-action-button-in-the-product-grid.md

 ### Backend part

-1. Implement an event listener that modifies a datagrid configuration.
+1. Implement an event listener that modifies a datagrid configuration

 ```php
 <?php